 - Cultivate good habits.
 Like many things in life, gardening success has as much to do with consistency as with luck or skill.
 Teach your child to store the tools away after use.
 Set aside 15 to 20 minutes once or twice a week to tend the garden.
 Show your child how to pull weeds and water the garden.
 These experiences offer bite-size lessons in responsibility and organization.

 - Eat the fruits of your labors.
 Children get firsthand experience of the food cycle when the plants they grew appear on your dinner table.
-Cook a tasty meal and let your child help prepare it.
+Have your child help in the kitchen by preparing and cooking a tasty meal.
 Make Margherita pizza with tomatoes and basil.
 Scrub carrots for a quick snack.
 Slice strawberries for your breakfast cereal.
 Better yet, invite friends to join the feast or give your surplus vegetables to a food bank.

 - Visit a farm or farmer's market.
 Through gardening at home, children begin to understand where their food comes from.
 A visit to a farm or farmer's market helps them connect the dots even further and fosters an understanding of and appreciation for the earth and the farmers who work hard to bring us food.